Dogs are chewers by nature!

 Try to discourage chewing wood by redirecting your dog's attention and energy.
 Give him more appropriate alternatives to chew on, such as chew toys, a Kong toy, or even mentally stimulating puzzle toys filled with tasty treats or peanut butter.

-So, how the heck do you stop your dog from eating trees?
+So, how the heck do you stop your dog from eating trees and eating sticks?
 Supervise outdoor time as best you can.
-When you notice your dog going for the trees, use negative reinforcement such as a verbal scolding or an unpleasant noise (shake a can filled with coins or small pebbles), to discourage the behavior.
+When you notice your dog going for the trees, use actions such as a verbal scolding or making an unpleasant noise (like shaking a can filled with coins or small pebbles), or you could teach your pooch the 'leave it' command, to discourage the behavior.
 You can also purchase a nontoxic deterrent spray, or bitter apple spray that has a bitter taste, and coat the trees with it.
 You could also try putting a small amount of Tabasco sauce, hot sauce, or cayenne pepper around the tree trunk to deter your dog.
-A shock collar can also be used on the lightest setting as negative reinforcement.
-Make sure you know how to use the e-collar correctly; learn here.
+A shock collar can also be used on the lightest setting as negative reinforcement -- make sure you know how to use the e-collar correctly; learn here.

 Finally, make sure your dog gets plenty of exercise and socialization every day, and leave a few dog toys out in the yard so that if he feels the need to chew, he has suitable options.
 Also, pick up excess sticks from the yard that may tempt your dog.

-If your dog is still ruining all the trees in your yard, professional advice and dog training with a behavior specialist may be a good idea.
+If your dog is still ruining all the trees in your yard, professional advice and dog training with a behaviorist may be a good idea -- but remember, methods with positive reinforcement are always the best!

 Dog Chew Toys